BrandonXu6106/obsidianpublish/content/thoughts/Arweave.md

 Arweave uses a [blockchain](blockchain.md)-like structure called the blockweave.
 It is capable of reaching 5000 transactions per second (compared to 15 on [Ethereum](ethereum.md))

 Wildfire is the Arweave’s self-organising network topology system.
 Wildfire ensures that miners are selfishly incentivised to store and share data as quickly as possible with other miners in the network, in order to build a positive reputation.
-While more complex under the hood, Wildfire can be summarised as: ‘if you share with me, I will share with you’. (similar to how incentives on [[BitTorrent]] work).
+While more complex under the hood, Wildfire can be summarised as: ‘if you share with me, I will share with you’. (similar to how incentives on [[BitTorrent.md]] work).
 As nodes in blockweave networks require fast access to data in order to mine efficiently, they are selfishly-incentivised to give data to other members of the network promptly and continuously, autonomously improving the sharing to lightning-fast speeds.

 The blockweave solves two fundamental problems currently associated with public decentralised blockchains: